 Stimulating the vagus nerve can activate parts of the brainstem that project to areas in the brain involved in regulating emotions.
 This can be particularly useful for people dealing with stress-related conditions like post-traumatic stress disorder (PTSD).

-When VNS was approved for treating treatment-resistant depression in 2005, tVNS device makers started looking at how they could tackle the same issue from their angle.
+When vagus nerve stimulation was approved for treating treatment-resistant depression in 2005, tVNS device makers started looking at how they could tackle the same issue from their angle.

 We don’t fully understand exactly how tVNS affects depression yet.
 One of the proposed hypotheses suggests that tVNS may impact neurotransmitter systems like serotonin, norepinephrine, and GABA, which play a role in depression.
 Animal models of depression show that tVNS might also have anti-inflammatory benefits, leading to antidepressant effects.
 However, this has not been confirmed in studies with human participants.